John McLendon: Recognition

-Like Naismith, McLendon was inducted into the Naismith Memorial Basketball Hall of Fame in 1979 as a "contributor".
+McLendon was inducted into the Naismith Memorial Basketball Hall of Fame in 1979 as a contributor.
 He was, however, selected in 2007 for the second entering class of the National Collegiate Basketball Hall of Fame for his coaching achievements.
 He was also inducted into the Cleveland State Athletics Hall of Fame in 2007, where his wife Joanna accepted the award on his behalf.

 On April 4, 2016, McLendon was announced as an inductee of the Naismith Hall again, this time as a coach.
 He was formally inducted in this role on September 9 of that year.

 A biography of John B. McLendon, Breaking Through: John B. McLendon, Basketball Legend and Civil Rights Pioneer, by Milton S. Katz, was published in 2007.
 McLendon's coaching legacy is also chronicled in the documentary Black Magic, which originally aired as a two-part series on ESPN in March 2008.

 The National Association of Collegiate Directors of Athletics sponsors the John McLendon Minority Scholarship Foundation, which offers postgraduate scholarships to minority students studying athletics administration.
 The foundation was formed under the directorship of Mike Cleary, who hired McLendon as head coach of the Cleveland Pipers in 1962 as the first African American head coach in professional sports.

-Beginning in 2016, a first-round game in the CollegeInsider.com Postseason Tournament involving a HBCU team would be known as the Coach John Mclendon Classic.
+Beginning in 2016, a first-round game in the CollegeInsider.com Postseason Tournament involving an HBCU team would be known as the Coach John Mclendon Classic.
+The tradition continued through the tournament's end in 2019.
+Eracism then took ownership of the event and relaunched it in 2021.
+It has been held annually ever since.

 He was the 2021 recipient of the NCAA Theodore Roosevelt Award.

+John McLendon Classic

+Beginning in 2023, an annual College Basketball game will be hosted by Kansas to support the John McClendon Initiative.
+In the first edition, the Jayhawks will host North Carolina Central.